 Richard Barnes’ work on exhibition at Staithes Gallery

 When York artist Richard Barnes returned to his studio after spending Christmas 2015 in Australia, he found it under 3 feet of water after the Boxing Day floods.
 So he de-camped to Staithes and spent the rest of the winter painting here while his York studio dried out.
-The result is this series of beautiful paintings capturing the village in winter at dusk, with the lights coming on in the cottages and reflected in the water.
+The result was a series of beautiful paintings capturing the village in winter at dusk, with the lights coming on in the cottages and reflected in the water.
+We held a sell-out exhibition of the works and have been delighted ever since to show Richard’s work in the gallery.

 Based in York since 1984, Richard Barnes has worked in the UK and abroad, producing smaller works and anything up to 64’ long pieces for the public arena.
 Ever interested in the use of colour and space, the surface of the image along with the illusion of what lies behind it, Richard’s work takes on a multitude of settings, from the obvious beauty of the wild and windswept Yorkshire landscape, the richness of a Mediterranean seascape, the desolation of a bombed out tower block in a former warzone, to the energy and visual excitement of the world’s cities, in the day and at night, including that of his home town.
 These are ever evolving, looking to highlight the sensations of life and light, movement and stillness, the changing and new juxtaposed with the permanent and prevailing history.